STI Test Comprehensive

 €149,00 Free Shipping

-Get the most comprehensive overview of your sexual health yet without visiting a doctor or clinic.
-This test checks for 9 of the most common STIs, including HIV, herpes, and hepatitis B. These STIs can cause unpleasant symptoms, but in many cases no symptoms at all.
+Get the most comprehensive overview of your sexual health yet.
+This test checks for 8 of the most common STIs, including HIV, herpes, and hepatitis B. These STIs can cause unpleasant symptoms, but in many cases no symptoms at all.
 Complete the test in the privacy of home and receive laboratory-certified test results in days.

 Window Period: